Eye to Eye - Organizing Institute (OI)

-The mentors were students from Temple University with learning disabilities and attention deficit disorders (LD and AD/HD), the mentees were students at the elementary school who also have LD and AD/HD.
+What is Eye to Eye?
+The mentors are students from Temple University with learning disabilities and attention deficit disorders (LD and AD/HD) and the mentees are students at the elementary school who also have LD and AD/HD.
 Through Eye to Eye, both the mentors and mentees grew tremendously.
-The mentees learned new self-advocacy skills and ways to build self awareness.
-They also learned many important things about living with LD and AD/HD, how they individually process information and learn best.
+The mentees learned new self-advocacy skills and ways to build self-awareness.
+They also learned many important things about living with LD and AD/HD.
+For example they learned how they individually process information and learn best.
 All of these skills will help the mentees to succeed in their future endeavors.

-The mentors, even though they sought to be of help to the mentees, also learned and grew immensely.
-The mentors also built self confidence which is key for anyone to succeed.
-They also learned new skills such as running a successful organization, sticking to their commitments and fulfilling their passions.
+The mentors, even though they sought to be of help to the mentees, learned and grew immensely.
+The mentors built self-confidence, which is key for anyone to succeed.
+They also learned new skills such as running a successful organization, sticking to their commitments, and fulfilling their passions.
 All of these skills are key to fulfilling their own future educational and career goals.

-Consider joining Eye to Eye in the coming semester.
+Consider joining Eye to Eye this fall.
 You do not need to have a LD or AD/HD in order to be a part of Eye to Eye.
 There are many opportunities available for anyone to serve in this organization.
 Are you a marketing major?
-Consider helping to market Eye to Eye to the University.
-Are you in event planning?
-Consider helping Eye to Eye plan the events for the organization.
+Consider helping promote Eye to Eye to the University community.
+Are you an event planner?
+Consider helping Eye to Eye plan events for their organization.
 All of these things can help you grow personally and make a difference in the life of a child that might otherwise be overlooked.

 Contact: Matthew Cahill

 DRS in the Press - Temple Review Coverage of DRS